 Brandon Bartels, professor of political science, and Christopher Johnston present a new theory of how citizens perceive the Supreme Court.
-Rather than
+The public seeks to limit the Court's powers when it is politically expedient, particularly during times of heightened political division.
+Bartels investigates the ways in which judicial institutions are vulnerable to the influences of politics.

 James Lebovic, professor of political science and international affairs, examines the United States’ failed efforts to intervene in wars around the globe since World War II.
 Lebovic traces the pattern of doomed interventions through Vietnam, Iraq and Afghanistan.